Kourtney Kardashian Laughs During ‘Pancake War’ With Kendall Jenner

 Kourtney Kardashian and Kendall Jenner found an interesting way to pass the time while Kourt was staying with her little sister due to being evacuated from her home amid the wildfires that are currently damaging parts of California.

-According to a Nov.
-10 report by Daily Mail, Kourtney Kardashian is shacking up with Kendall Jenner for the weekend, and the sisters have been having some good old-fashion sleepover fun together.
+According to a November 10 report by the Daily Mail, Kourtney Kardashian is shacking up with Kendall Jenner for the weekend, and the sisters have been having some good old-fashion sleepover fun together.

 Kendall took to her Instagram account on Saturday to reveal that she and Kourtney were having “pancake wars” against one another.
 The sisters were seemingly both cooking their own versions of pancakes and were hoping to be deemed the winner of the best looking and tasting breakfast food.

-“It’s on b–ch,” Jenner tells Kardashian in a video posted to her story.
+“It’s on b**ch,” Jenner tells Kardashian in a video posted to her story.
 Later, she asks a friend which set of pancakes look better.
-Kendall’s are lighter in color and a multitude of sizes, while there are only a couple of Kourtney’s plate, which are perfectly round and cooked to a deep, dark brown color.
+Kendall’s are lighter in color and a multitude of sizes, while there are only a couple on Kourtney’s plate, which are perfectly round and cooked to a deep, dark brown color.

 Later, Kendall trolls her big sister for taking too long to cook her pancakes, and reveals the Keeping Up With the Kardashians star slowly cooking one pancake at a time on the stove.